This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 All you need is one bowl and less than 10 minutes to mix the chocolate cake batter.
 This recipe is a keeper!
 Pin it, bookmark it, save it however you save things because you will want to come back to this recipe EVERY TIME you need a chocolate cake.

-A slice of chocolate cake with chocolate buttercream frosting.
+A partially eaten slice of chocolate cake with chocolate buttercream.

 This recipe is simply the easiest chocolate cake recipe ever.
 I have adapted it from our recipe for chocolate cake with cream cheese frosting but this recipe has sour cream in it which helps the cake stay moist even longer.